Material change form revision and key personnel

 - notifying new material changes within 28 days of the change occurring (as per the Act).

 Providers are encouraged to review their circumstances, including arrangements with third party organisations, and notify the department where they consider it is a material change to previous operations.

-More information on material change requirements, including additional information on key personnel, can be found on the department’s website.
+More information on material change requirements, including additional information on key personnel, can be found on the Aged Care Quality and Safety Commission's website.

 Invitation to participate in consultation – National Framework for Action on Dementia 2015–2019

 The National Framework for Action on Dementia 2015–2019 (the Framework) guides the development and implementation of actions, plans and policies to reduce the risk of dementia and improve outcomes for people with dementia and their carers.